suzuki-shunsuke/tfcmt/COMPARED_WITH_TFNOTIFY.md

 * ExitCode: exit code of terraform command
 * Vars: variables which are passed by `-var` option
 * ErrorMessages: a list of error messages which occur in tfcmt

+## Feature: Get GitHub Token from the environment variable "GITHUB_TOKEN" by default

+We can omit the configuration `notifier.github.token`.

 ## Feature: Don't recreate labels